Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 Maret 2025 01.34.54 UTC
+- WIB: Jumat, 14 Maret 2025 02.20.26 UTC
-- WITA: Jumat, 14 Maret 2025 02.34.54 UTC
+- WITA: Jumat, 14 Maret 2025 03.20.26 UTC
-- WIT: Jumat, 14 Maret 2025 03.34.54 UTC
+- WIT: Jumat, 14 Maret 2025 04.20.26 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: motivational
+Kategori: inspirational